 Nose: a classic profile with lots of raisins indeed.
 Prunes and pan de higo.
 Sweet mocha.
 A little Coca-Cola.
 Limited complexity, although there’s a light hint of black pepper and liquorice in the background to add some depth.
 Good intensity but you feel some of the added alcohol shining through.

 Mouth: really velvety and really sweet.
 Hints of prunes again, as well as maple syrup, treacle, caramel candy and cinnamon pastry.
 Chestnut honey.
 A little vanilla as well, but no wood spice.
 There’s some acidity but not much.
 Aftertaste on chocolate and sweet coffee.

 Summary: I find this Pedro Ximénez a bit limited to have on its own, but it works well with blue cheese, dark chocolate or vanilla ice cream.
 You need something to cut the sweetness as it doesn't have much acidity on its own.
-In my opinion the biggest problem of PX is that virtually every bodega is offering an identical wine (and often at a lower price as this one).
+In my opinion the biggest problem of PX is that virtually every bodega is offering an identical wine (and often at a lower price than this one).